0

 Thrombosed hemorrhoids are the most problematic and can lead to severe pain as a result of blood clots, worsening an ordinary external hemorrhoid.
 Hemorrhoid relief is available, so do not be afraid to consult your doctor.

-What exactly does the supplement Hemo Comfort contain?
+What Exactly does the Supplement Hemo Comfort Contain?

-The good news is that research has identified several natural, plant-source compounds that can help combat excessive hemorrhoid dilation.
+The good news is that research has identified several natural, plant-source compounds hat can help combat excessive hemorrhoid dilation.
 The supplement Hemo Comfort thus contains the following 4 bio-active substances which have been shown to be particularly effective:

-1. Horse chestnut extract (standardized to 20% aescin).
+1. Horse Chestnut Extract (standardized to 20% aescin).
 Horse chestnut is the most effective known natural venotonic.
 Its benefits come primarily from its aescin content, a mixture of saponins with anti-oedema effects.
 Horse chestnut is used for invigorating venous circulation by sending blood back towards the heart and for helping to lower blood pressure in the legs.
 Horse chestnut is thus widely used to help combat hemorrhoid problems and varicose veins.
-It may also help maintain healthy skin (4-9);
+It may also help maintain healthy skin (4-9).

 2. Diosmin extracted from the fruit of Citrus aurantium, also known as Seville or bitter orange.
 This flavone is often used in cases of acute or chronic hemorrhoids.
-Several studies have shown diosmin to be effective in relieving pain and bleeding associated with the condition (10-13);
+Several studies have shown diosmin to be effective in relieving pain and bleeding associated with the condition (10-13).

 3. Hesperidin, also derived from the fruit of Citrus aurantium.
 Hesperidin is a citrus bioflavonoid which promotes increased venous tone.
 It is believed to have vasculoprotective, venotonic, and anti-hypertensive effects.
-These multiple properties make it a useful substance to help reduce hemorrhoid problems (14-16);
+These multiple properties make it a useful substance to help reduce hemorrhoid problems (14-16).

 4. Troxerutin extracted from the flowers of Sophora japonica, also known as the Japanese pagoda tree.
 Part of the oxerutin family, this flavonol is used to help protect blood vessels and combat hemorrhoid problems.
 According to some studies, it also plays a role in fighting the generation of free radicals associated with a high-cholesterol diet (17-20).

-What are the benefits offered by Hemo Comfort?
+What are the Benefits Offered by Hemo Comfort?

 All the compounds in this supplement act synergistically to help combat hemorrhoid problems.